Kira Mogue MA, LMHC LPC (they/she)

 Who I work with

 Before private practice, I worked in community mental health and addiction treatment, supporting adolescents and adults with trauma, substance use, and mood disorders.
-I have led recovery groups for marginalized communities and bring a grounded, holistic lens to complex histories.
+I have led recovery groups for marginalized communities and bring a grounded, holistic lens to healing work.
 Outside the therapy room, I’m shaped by my long-term vipassana meditation practice, music and movement, and time outdoors.
 I have also lived and worked abroad as a Peace Corps volunteer and journalist.
 These experiences continue to inform my respect for resilience, cultural context, and the healing forces of creativity and nature.
 It would be an honor to help you find your way home.